Haiz14/wms-airtable/README.md

   - qty
   - monthly_sales

+Used to check if invetory is full and `popualar products` chart.

 2. SKU_SOLD_ON (a new row for same sku but different platform)
   - sku1
   - sku2: can be none